andrewliden/cosplay-planner/README.md

 # Project Goals

-1. Make a standalone frontend in Next.js with local storage.
+1. Make a standalone frontend in Next.js with server state as a storage mechanism.
 It should have the following features.
     1. Users can create, update, and delete a cosplay instance.
 They can also read one from local storage.
     2. Cosplay instances should have the following attributes:
         1. Name